slsdetectorgroup/slsDetectorPackage/docs/src/pygettingstarted.rst

     # or a bit more pythonic
     d.exptime = 0.1

-The c++ style API offers a bit more control over custom access to modules in a large detector.
+The c++ style API offers more control over access to individual modules in a large detector.

 ::